milesroxas/Flint/README.md

   - Utilities and combos must follow the base custom class
   - Combo class count limit (default 2; configurable)
 - “Highlight element” action from a violation when supported by Webflow
+  - When a Designer element cannot be selected or lacks `getStyles`, a fallback `flowlint:highlight` event is dispatched with `{ elementId }`.

 ### How element linting works

 1. Selection event triggers `useElementLint`.
 2. `ensureLinterInitialized()` builds/loads the registry from a preset and persisted config.
-3. `element-lint-service` fetches cached site styles, builds utility maps, gets the element’s applied styles, and classifies page contexts.
+3. `element-lint-service` fetches cached site styles, builds utility maps, gets the element’s applied styles (Designer elements only; requires `getStyles()`), and classifies page contexts.
 4. `rule-runner` filters applicable rules (by class type and context) and returns results.
 5. UI renders issues, suggestions, and duplicates with structured details.